klaudiaZF/sig-security/security-tooling.md

 - The primary step involves the Trivy vulnerability scanner pulling the container image `tractusx/irs-api:latest` from Docker Hub. **Before scanning, it's essential to ensure that the desired image on Docker Hub is correctly configured for the scan.** We recommend always scanning the most recently published image to maintain updated security assessments.
 Utilizing the `aquasecurity/trivy-action@0.12.0`, the scanner inspects the image for vulnerabilities of types os and library.
 Results are formatted as SARIF and stored in `trivy-results.sarif`.

-- After the scan, results are outputted for immediate visibility using the cat command.
-The scan results are then uploaded to the GitHub Security tab via the `github/codeql-action/upload-sarif@v2` action, ensuring engineers can efficiently review and address any highlighted vulnerabilities.
+- After the scan, results are then uploaded to the GitHub Security tab via the `github/codeql-action/upload-sarif@v2` action, ensuring engineers can efficiently review and address any highlighted vulnerabilities.

 ```yml
 name: "Run Trivy scan and upload SARIF"